• Hungarian Language

 Cons

-• Hypoallergenic: Tahitian Dog dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Tahitian Dog dogs don't do well with allergy sufferers by causing allergic reactions.

 • Office Friendly: Tahitian Dog is not the best dog breed for office environment.